creomobile/combos/README.md

 * **TypeaheadCombo** - Typeahead widget with the text input and custom 'search' method
 * **MenuItemCombo** - Menu item widget for displaying popup menus

-*The package is designed for Flutter Web, but can be used on mobile devices*

 ### Examples

 * Combo